xiazeyu/infomall-org-uva/uva/docs/staff/karagoz/index.md

-# about-me
 ---
 title: "Meryem Altin Karagoz"
 linkTitle: "meryemaltin"
 weight: 9
 description: Visiting Graduate Researcher
 ------

 {{% pageinfo %}}

 ## Biography

 Meryem Altin Karagoz joined Computer Engineering department of Sivas Cumhuriyet University Turkey, in 2016, as a Research Assistant.
 She received a master’s degree in Computer Engineering at Erciyes University in 2019 and is currently Ph.D. student in Computer Engineering at Erciyes University.
 She  is awarded a grant by The Scientific and Technological Research Council of Turkey (TUBITAK) to perform research at University of Virginia.
 Her research interests are artificial intelligence, deep learning, and medical image analysis.

 ## References

 * KARAGOZ, M. A., AKAY, B., BASTURK, A., KARABOGA, D., & NALBANTOGLU, O. U., (2023).
 An unsupervised transfer learning model based on convolutional auto encoder for non-alcoholic steatohepatitis activity scoring and fibrosis staging of liver histopathological images.
 Neural Computing and Applications , vol.35, no.14, 10605-10619.
 * KARAGOZ, M. A., KARABOGA, D., AKAY, B., BASTURK, A., & Nalbantoglu, O. U., (2022).
 Deep Learning Based Steatosis Quantification of Liver Histopathology Images Using Unsupervised Feature Extraction .
 2nd International Conference on Computing and Machine Intelligence, ICMI 2022, İstanbul, Turkey
 * KARAGOZ, M. A., & NALBANTOGLU, O. U., (2021).
 Taxonomic classification of metagenomic sequences from Relative Abundance Index profiles using deep learning.
 Biomedical Signal Processing and Control , vol.67.
 * Karagoz, M. A., & Nalbantoglu, O. U., (2019).
 RAPID PATHOGEN DETECTION OF USING CONVOLUTIONAL NEURAL NETWORKS ON METAGENOMICS DATA.
 HIBIT 19- THE 12TH INTERNATIONAL SYMPOSIUM ON HEALTH INFORMATICS AND BIOINFORMATICS (pp.130-131). İzmir, Turkey
 * Karagoz, M. A., & Nalbantoglu, O. U., (2018).
 TAXONOMIC ANALYSIS OF MICROBIOTA DATA BASED ON RELATIVE ABUNDANCE INDEX ALGORITHM.
 Uluslararası XXXVIII.
 TMC Kongresi (pp.381-382).
 Antalya, Turkey

 ## Project

-Title: Developing Self-Supervised Learning Models for Reducing the Dependency on Expert Supervision in Medical Image Analysis Deep Learning methods are capable of learning highly complex mathematical functions using a large number of neural-net layers.
+**Title:** Developing Self-Supervised Learning Models for Reducing the Dependency on Expert Supervision in Medical Image Analysis

+Deep Learning methods are capable of learning highly complex mathematical functions using a large number of neural-net layers.
 Therefore, deep learning models require a large amount of data to learn large numbers of parameters.
 However, the two main problems encountered in current medical imaging studies with Deep Learning